assumptionsofphysics/assumptionsofphysics.github.io/_problems/020-ComposableSpace.md

 category: Geometry
 tags: [Synthetic geometry, Affine geometry, Projective geometry]
 ---
-A recurrent idea in our project is that ensembles are the prime physical objects while pure states are the abstraction.
+A recurrent idea in our research program is that ensembles are the prime physical objects while pure states are the abstraction.
 The goal, then, is to find the minimum set of axioms that are always justified for statistical ensembles.
 Classical mechanics and quantum mechanics should be the specialization of such spaces.